Phragmites: Music

 In Middle East countries Phragmites is used to create a small instrument similar to the clarinet called a sipsi, with either a single, as in the picture, or double pipes as in bagpipes.
 The reed of the zurna is made from the common reed which is flattened after removing its brittle outer glaze and the loose inner membrane, and after softening it by wetting.
 The result is a double reed with an elliptical opening that vibrates by closing and opening at a high speed.
 This is not to be confused with other double reeds like that of the oboe which uses two reeds made from the giant reed leaning against each other.

 Food

 The leaves, roots, seeds and stems of phragmites are edible.
 Young shoots can be cooked or eaten raw just like bamboo shoots.
-The young stems, "while still green and fleshy, can be dried and pounded into a fine powder, which when moistened is roasted [sic] like marshmallows."
+The young stems, "while still green and fleshy, can be dried and pounded into a fine powder, which when moistened is roasted like marshmallows."
 The seeds and rhizomes "can be ground into flour or made into gruel."
 In Japan, young leaves are dried, ground, and then mixed with cereal flour to make dumplings.
 Grazing on phragmites by large-bodied domestic herbivores, such as cows, horses, sheep, and goats, can effectively control the plant and provide a reciprocal positive benefit for humans by generating meat, milk, leather, and wool etc.

-Herbal medicine

-The rhizomes of reeds, written as 蘆根 or 葦莖 in Chinese, were used in traditional Chinese medicine for illness related to the airways, such as cough, high fever, sticky and white phlegm, etc.

-A concoction of reed roots was believed to bring the fever away via increased urination and also help to restore body fluid.